jstet/data4good.work/README.md

 # data4good.work

-A simple website containing a list of organizations that leverage data for social and environmental good.
+A simple website containing a taxonomy and a  list of organizations that leverage data to advance the Sustainable Development Goals.

 ## Motivation